juanjucm/finetuning-lms/README.md

 ### 3.2.
 Metrics
-Since we are using Semantic Similarity in a classification setup as our target task, we have selected the usual classification metrics for evaluating the different trainings: accuracy, F1 score
+Since we are using Semantic Similarity in a classification setup as our target task, we have selected the usual classification metrics for evaluating the different trainings: accuracy, F1 score.

 ### 3.3.
 Model
 Selected [bert-base-cased](https://huggingface.co/bert-base-cased) as our backbone model.
 For accessing and training the model, HF transformers library is being used.